-Hiking with your dog can be a lot of fun.
-It's the perfect way to combine your love of nature with your best friend!
 Hiking allows you and your dog to get some exercise while reinforcing the bond you share.
-If you are relatively new to hiking, make sure you first read up on the basics of hiking so you can prepare to do it right.
-When you are ready to bring your dog hiking with you, here are some important things to consider:
+If you are relatively new to hiking, make sure you first read up on the basics of hiking so you can prepare to do it right

 Before trying to hike with your dog, you should be sure your dog knows how to walk on a loose leash.
-You certainly won't enjoy any kind of hike that involves your dog pulling on the leash.
 Your dog should also have a good foundation of training and socialization.
 Otherwise, you could be dealing with your dog's poor behavior or even fear during the hike, and that's no fun for anyone.

-Before heading out for your hike, here are some dog supplies you should bring:
+Before heading out for your hike, there are some things you should bring along.

 - A good basic dog leash (no retractable leashes when hiking or your dog will get tangled up in something)

-- A sturdy dog collar with current identification in case your dog gets separated from you
+- A sturdy dog collar with current identification or microchip

-- A brightly colored bandanna is a good idea so hunters will not mistake your do for a wild animal
+- A brightly colored bandana, so hunters will not mistake your dog for a wild animal

 - Healthy dog treats (for long hikes)